maiksteffan/Sequenzboard/README.md

 - Local Storage for Workouts as JSON objects
 - Workout Objects consist of:
   - A List of Sequences (Levels)
-  - A Animation.GIF, that displays the Movement instructions
+  - A Animation.GIF, that displays the Movement instructions for the Workout
   - Additional Gif-Info
   - A Category that describes the Workout
   - Duration of the Workout in minutes